tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 Nowadays, with the rise of ML tools, it is easy to have access to powerful models which have been "tuned" for purpose (i.e.: algorithms chosen wisely and parametrized), you just basically have to know which type to use, create and train a model.
 The models used behind computer vision are based on deep learning, and more specifically techniques such as transfer learning, mmodel composition, object detection, or yet, few-shot learning (behind others).

-While building such a model from scratch is complex, the availability of ML products today makes it easier to do simple tasks, such as the one we are interested in: detecting the presence of QRCode inside an email.
+While building such a model from scratch is complex, the availability of ML products today makes it easier to do simple tasks, such as the one we are interested in: detecting the presence of QR Code inside an email.

 ## The approach

 The idea is to be able to 'scan' one or multiple Exchange mailboxes (through an Exchange search filter, or by monitoring a quarantine shared inbox or yet VIP users accounts mailboxes for instance) to find potential Quishing targeted emails.

 What I tested in this case is using <a href="https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fexchange%2Fsecurity-and-compliance%2Fmail-flow-rules%2Finspect-message-attachments&data=05%7C01%7Cgbenats%40microsoft.com%7C9d12e40f00e5422d5eb908dbc7138454%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C638322659099496432%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=0ijKV7Es8xq7QRgHGOheFYJL99byLhl5ukBQlCeBxTU%3D&reserved=0">email flow rules to inspect message attachments in Exchange Online</a>, identify attachments which could be QR codes and *submit them to a computer vision model*.
-The proof-of-concept includes actually decoding the QRCode which allows to scan the decoded URLs through usual suspects such as VirusTotal, MDO Safe Links or Hybrid Analysis for instance.
+The proof-of-concept includes actually decoding the QR Code which allows to scan the decoded URLs through usual suspects such as VirusTotal, MDO Safe Links or Hybrid Analysis for instance.
 The decoding steps is quite basic and limited to the drawback explained above (ISO deviation), it could fail to decode the QR Code.
-We can imagine also leveraging ML models to make a 'clean' QRCode out of a 'non-compliant' one, but that would be another research on its own, and is way outside of my current ML skills.
+We can imagine also leveraging ML models to make a 'clean' QR Code out of a 'non-compliant' one, but that would be another research on its own, and is way outside of my current ML skills.

 In this proof-of-concept, I decided to use **Azure Computer Vision service**, but the same approach would work with Google Vision AI, AWS Rekognition or any other service of your choosing.
 You could even build your own service using TensorFLow and the like.